DefconParrot/DefconArsenalTools/README.md

 # Defcon Arsenal Tools (DArT)

-Welcome to the Defcon Arsenal Tool ([DArT](https://github.com/Defcon-Parrot/DArT)) project!
+Welcome to the Defcon Arsenal Tool ([DArT](https://github.com/Defcon-Parrot/DArT))!
 This repository aims to provide a comprehensive collection of tools and resources for security professionals and enthusiasts attending the DEFCON conference.
 In this README, you will find information on how to contribute to the project and help make it better.

 ![DEFCON Arsenal Tools](https://user-images.githubusercontent.com/30528167/194520228-1c8422f0-5e25-4d71-8d41-4a1f05c11252.png)
 Current Update: <b><i>DC1 - DC31</i></b>
+Repo aims to improve this DC page -> [Tools](https://defcon.org/html/links/dc-tools.html)

 ---